 Many students are unaware of the ACT sections.
-If you are one of them, don’t worry, we will clear your doubts.
-In this article, we’ll provide you with a comprehensive guide of all ACT sections.
-Further, we’ll dive deep into each section.
-Finally, we’ll talk about which ACT sections—and scores—are most significant for you.
+If you are one of them, don't worry, we will clear your doubts.
+In this article, we'll provide you with a comprehensive guide to all ACT sections.
+Further, we'll dive deep into each section.
+Finally, we'll talk about which ACT section and scores are most significant for you.

 ACT Sections: In Brief